Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 These apply to all SDRs using RTL chipsets (RTLSDR blog, Nooelec SMART...)

 - The maximum stable sampling rate is **2.56 Msps!** Using anything higher can lead to sample drops if you don't have one of the few incredibly specific usb controllers with which the RTL chipset can pull 3.2 Msps without dropping samples.
 You can test if higher sampling rates such as 2.88 Msps work on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost after a few minutes.
+> Please note, that on some devices even 2.56 drops samples!
+Run `rtl_test -s 2.56e6` to test, or receive signals with error correction and see if the viterbi is spiking (indicative of sample drops).
 - RTL-SDR Blog V4 needs specific drivers to work with most software, the installation steps are described on their [quick start page](https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/)